Texas State Highway 304: Notable landmarks

 The fictional Gulf Oil gas station/barbecue joint seen in the 1974 cult classic horror movie, The Texas Chain Saw Massacre, is located on the highway south of Bastrop at 1073 SH 304, Bastrop, TX 78602.
 In the movie, the establishment remains nameless but is donned with a "Coca-Cola/We Slaughter Barbecue" sign.

-Today, the dilapidated grocery store (and former gas station ‒ its two gas pumps as seen in the movie having since been removed) sits unused and has been closed down for several years.
-Before its closure, it was known as Bilbo's Texas Landmark and before that as Ryan's Hills Prairie Grocery.
-The location is now in the process of being restored and turned into a horror resort with a Texas chili kitchen, music venue and cabins.
+Today, the dilapidated grocery store (and former gas station ‒ its two gas pumps as seen in the movie having since been removed) has been re-opened as an attraction for Texas Chainsaw Massacre fans with memorabilia from the movie, a barbecue restaurant, appropriately named "We Slaughter Barbecue, and cabins.
+Before its current owner re-opened, it was known as Bilbo's Texas Landmark and before that as Ryan's Hills Prairie Grocery.
+The location has now been restored and turned into a horror resort with a Texas BBQ restaurant, music/movie venue and cabins.
 The ownership team is Roy Rose an Ohio entrepreneur an avid Texas chainsaw massacre fan and Ari Lehman the first Jason in the Friday the thirteenth franchise.